Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-The case note deliberates on certain considerations
+The case note deliberates

-contained in decision No. 100 of 2024 of the Constitutional Court regarding the
+on certain considerations contained in decision No. 100 of 2024 of the

-regime of dual preliminary rulings (both constitutional and European).
-It
+Constitutional Court regarding the regime of dual preliminary rulings (both

-specifically addresses the excess of statements within the judgment, which
+constitutional and European).
+It specifically addresses the excess of

-poses challenges to the readability of the decision itself, despite the
+statements within the judgment, which poses challenges to the readability of

-consolidation carried out by the constitutional judge in matter.
+constitutional judge in matter.

 MASSIMILIANO MEZZANOTTE